 We all know that Bangkok can feel like you’re living in a boiling pot of water.
 The good news is that you and your family can have fun, and cool off without leaving the city by visiting these awesome water parks!

-5-a.
-Bangkok’s Secret Water Park – Fantasia Lagoon Water Park
+15. Bangkok’s Secret Water Park – Fantasia Lagoon Water Park

 With two identical water parks on top of Mall Bangkae and Mall Bangkapi, Fantasia Lagoon Water Park promises an afternoon of cool fun in downtown Bangkok.
 The park is split into several different sections, with activities suitable to all ages.
 There are shallow pools for toddlers to splash around in as well as large water slides for the older members of the family.
 But if you’re like us, the Lazy River is perfect for hours of relaxation.